 - A thin club face.
 Although most clubs today all sport a thin, strong club face, the same cannot be said for some clubs in the past.
 So make sure you get a thin club face, which results in a higher rebound effect at impact and therefore leads to increased distance.

-As always, if you would rather shell out an extra $100+, check out my article on the absolute best fairway woods of 2017.
+As always, if you would rather shell out an extra $100+, check out my article on the absolute best fairway woods that you can buy.
 For everyone else, including those that don’t want to spend $300 on one club, here are top 5 best value fairway woods on a budget.

 Cobra Fairway woods are very highly underrated.
 They are super long off the tee, easy to hit off the deck, feel incredible at impact, and use the latest technologies to back up their designs.
 As an added bonus, there are 5 different color options (orange, blue, red, black, and silver).